petedejoy/documentation/v2/clickstream/destinations/calq.md

 ### Astronomer Side

 Copy this key and add it into your Astronomer UI to get started.
-Click 'Create Destination' to activate your pipeline.
+Click 'Save' to activate your pipeline.

 If you look back at your Calq account, you should see a message confirming that events have been received.